applecool/SmartPhoneStatus/README.md

 Install the application and when you open it, the app has two tabs.
 Tap on the Battery tab and you can see the voltage, charging, status, temperature.

+Installation Instructions:

+Method 1:
+1. You need to modify your Android’s settings to allow the installation of applications from other sources.
+Under “Settings,” select “Application Settings” and then enable “Unknown Sources.”
+Also under “Settings,” select “SD Card” and “Phone Storage,” and finally enable “Disable Use for USB Storage”.
+2. Copy the .apk file [APK stands for Android Application Package] to your SD card.
+3. Tap on the .apk file to install it on your phone or tablet.

 Usage:

 1. After installing the app, open it.
 You will see two tabs 1.
 Phone and 2.
 Battery.